Princess Augusta of Bavaria: Marriage and issue

-Although promised in marriage to the heir of Baden, Charles; originally, the engagement was broken at the behest of Napoleon I of France.
+Although promised in marriage to the heir of Baden, Charles, the engagement was broken at the behest of Napoleon I of France.
 He was trying to ally himself with German princes and organized a double marriage: between Augusta and Eugène de Beauharnais, the only son of Josephine de Beauharnais and Alexandre, vicomte de Beauharnais, and stepson of Napoleon, and between Charles of Baden and Stéphanie de Beauharnais, Eugène's cousin, who the emperor had adopted and raised with the dignity of an imperial princess.
 In return, Napoleon raised Bavaria from a state to a Kingdom.
 The marriage of Augusta of Bavaria and Eugene took place between 13 and 14 January 1806.
 Napoleon attended the wedding.
-The couple left for Milan the next day,^4 because Eugene had been named viceroy of Italy by his stepfather.
+The couple left for Milan the next day, because Eugene had been named viceroy of Italy by his stepfather.
 Although a diplomatic marriage, this union would turn out to be a happy one.

 In 1814, the French Empire fell.
 Eugene, Augusta, and their children took refuge with the King of Bavaria.
 In 1817, Augusta's father named his son-in-law Duke of Leuchtenberg and Prince of Eichstädt, with the style Royal Highness.
 Eugène died young in 1824.

-A Catholic, Bavarian princess, the Dowager Duchess of Leuchtenberg opposed in vain the marriage of her younger son, Maximilian, to the eldest daughter of the Tsar of Russia.
-The Grand Duchess was orthodox and the marriage was unequal, Maximilian not being of royal blood.
+A Catholic, Bavarian princess, the Dowager Duchess of Leuchtenberg opposed in vain the marriage of her younger son, Maximilian, to Maria Nikolaevna of Russia, the eldest daughter of Tsar Nicholas I of Russia.
+The Grand Duchess was Orthodox and the marriage was unequal, with Maximilian not being of royal blood.
 At the Tsar's demand, the young couple lived in St. Petersburg.

 Augusta and Eugène had seven children: